reallistic/PHP-PVR-Client/README.md

-PVR-PHP-Pack
+PHP-PVR-Client
 ======================

-PHP based application to allow management of music via nzbs.
+PHP based application to allow client access to all of your favorite media providers!
+Supports: Headphones, Couchpotato, and Sickbeard.
+(More coming soon)

 ##Features:<br>
- - Dynamically manage index sites
- - Search by album, artist or both
- - Send to sabnzdb
- - no music database required*
+ - Search and add music artists/albums to Headphones
+ - Search and add TV Shows to Sickbeard
+ - Search and add Movies to Couchpotato
+ - Search for and send NZBs directly to sabnzbd
+ - Password protected administration and logging
+ - Displays headphones history, sickbeard's upcoming shows, and couchpotato's wanted list
+ - Per show/artist per user subscription based notifications via twitter

 ===
-## Installation<br>
+## Installation:<br>
- Simply clone this repository to an php>=5.3 folder on a webserver and navigate to /manage/
+ Clone this repository to an php>=5.3 folder on a webserver and navigate to /manage/ This will prompt you to create and verify a username and password (this can be changed later in the settings).
+ Once there, you must configure the pvr apps you want to use.
+If no pvr apps are configured nothing will work.

+ A last.fm apikey is currently required in order to provide extra artist and album info.
+ You can obtain one by going to http://www.last.fm/api.

+===
+## TODO:<br>
+ Create subscription based notification service
+ Create custom headphones repo to eliminate the need for a last.fm api key Create responsive layout to facillitate mobile app.